-In the 2010 update of the new building regulations, anti-scald valves have been made a requirement in all newly built property although they are not deemed as required in houses built prior to 2010 although they are strongly recommended.
+In the 2010 update of the new building regulations, anti-scald valves have been made a requirement in all newly built properties.
+They are not deemed as compulsory in houses built prior to 2010 although they are strongly recommended.

 Can you adjust a thermostatic mixing valve?